Monaca CLI Commands

 monaca debug

-command will transpile the project before serving the files to Monaca Debugger.
-Additionally, if the debug is still running and you make a change, the transpile process should be triggered and the debugger will be served with the new files.$ monaca debug [options]
+For transpilable projects, the monaca debug command will transpile the project before serving the files to Monaca Debugger.
+Additionally, if the debug is still running and you make a change, the transpile process should be triggered and the debugger will be served with the new files.

 Options

-: List of directories.
-Omit it to serve the current directory.--port
+• paths: List of directories.
+Omit it to serve the current directory.

 Example